StefanBartl/sandbox.nvim/README.md

 ## Disclaimer

 This is **alpha software**.
-Expect changes, rough edges, and bugs.
+Expect breaking changes, rough edges, and missing features.
-Your feedback will help shape the future of container management in Neovim.
+Your feedback is highly appreciated and will help shape the project!

 ---